 Vacant Office Photos

 Sun Valley was one of the largest used Sun resellers in the US and had been in business for 20 years.
-Whatever the outcome, there were likely many innocent people caught up in the whirlwind, and thankfully, we’ve heard of some staffers finding new positions within the marketplace.
+Whatever the outcome, there were likely many innocent people caught up in the whirlwind and effected by any potentially bad players there.
 While it’s strange to view the photos of Sun Valley’s vacant offices, it must be bizarre for the former employees.
-Post-Its, purchase orders and files are all still just lying on desks as if the workers are merely on break and will return to work momentarily.
+Post-Its, purchase orders and files are all still just lying on desks as if the workers are merely on break and will be returning to work momentarily.

 We’ve had a number of inquiries from former clients and partners of Sun Valley with questions as to why they (Sun Valley) haven’t been answering calls or e-mails.
 The best we could offer were links to articles in the press, such as the following: